shopify-apac-ts/shopify-roblox-sample/README.md

 2. In Explorer, find ServerScriptService
 3. Right-click ServerScriptService -> Insert Object -> Script
 4. Rename it to "CommerceHandler"
-5. Copy the entire code of `Commercehandler` in this sample to paste them to the script above
+5. Copy the entire code of [Commercehandler.luau](./CommerceHandler.luau) in this sample to paste them to the script above
 6. Replace `"COM-XXXXXXXXXXXX"` with your actual produtct id shown up in `step 7. in Prerequisits` 👉[screenshot](../../wiki#roblox-studio-implementation)